Tribler/bitcoin-regtest-node/README.md

 ## Reset bitcoin server
 - delete everything in the .bitcoin folder
-- restart bitcoind
+- restart bitcoind (bitcoind -conf='CONF FILE PATH')
-- create a new wallet
+- create a new wallet (bitcoin-cli createwallet "NAME_OF_WALLET")
-- load the new wallet
+- load the new wallet (done by default if the wallet is newly created, you can skip this step.
+Otherwise you can use: bitcoin-cli loadwallet "filename_of_wallet.dat")
-- generate a new address for the wallet
+- generate a new address for the wallet (bitcoin-cli getnewaddress "label")
 - copy this address to the python server and the crontab job
+- mine some btc to newly created address (bitcoin-cli generatetoaddress nblocks "address") NOTE: this cannot be done on the testnet
 - make sure all devices connected to the network are reset as well (otherwise they do not have matching blockchains)

 ## Reset python server